FRENCH drain SOLUTION

 When do I need a French drain?
 Do French drains actually work?

 Yes.
-Although the first modern example was published in 1859, the concept has been used for centuries before.
-In fact, every house with a sump pump receives its water from a French drain (often referred to as drain tile) around the basement foundation.
+Although the first modern example was published in 1859, the concept had been around for centuries.
+In fact, every house with a sump pump receives its water from a French drain/drain tile around the basement foundation.
 Although they are called different things, the concept and technique are exactly the same.
-I see a lot of different ways people install French drains.

-A quick search on YouTube will reveal seemingly endless results of experts installing French drains.
-Seemingly everyone swears by their technique.
+A quick search on YouTube will reveal endless results of experts installing French drains.
+Seemingly, everyone swears by their technique.
 There are different considerations for different techniques.

 First, soil types vary throughout the country.
 What may be acceptable for one soil type may not be satisfactory in your yard.

 Second, some techniques are simply not built to last a long time.
-The most basic techniques can be very affordable but also have a limited life span.
+The most basic techniques can be very affordable but also have a limited lifespan.
+We design our drains to last for decades.

 How do you do it?